BROWSE ALL ARTICLES BY TOPIC

-From: Food Quality Magazine, October/November 2006
+From: Food Quality & Safety Magazine, October/November 2006

 Standardized food safety and quality management have been well established in the United States and the European Union.
 Since much of the food industry is highly internationalized, both in general supply chain and in contract manufacturing, there are substantial business needs for internationally standardized safety and quality systems.